 Obviously, going to France is a good idea if you want to learn to speak French.
 In fact, prefer France (or Belgium) to other French-speaking countries because they are notoriously deaf to anyone speaking anything BUT French.
 Once you have made an effort, though, you will find that the younger generation can usually speak English if it’s a complicated situation.

 But don’t discount places like Québec or French Guyana, where dialects of French are spoken.
 It won’t be exactly the French spoken in France, but it all depends on what you plan on doing with your French.
 Will you be moving there for your job soon?
 Or are you planning on working in tourism?
 It all depends.

 Language holidays are just that.
-You book a holiday in one of the French-speaking countries, usually get put up with a local family (there is your French immersion right there), take French classes in the mornings and are free to go sight-seeing in the afternoon.
-Immersion holidays are fairly expensive because of the language courses, but are a wonderful way to spend the summer holidays or take advantage of some time between semesters to learn the French language.
+You book a holiday in one of the French-speaking countries, usually get put up with a local family (there is your French immersion right there), take French classes Melbourne in the mornings and are free to go sight-seeing in the afternoon.
+Immersion holidays are fairly expensive because of the language courses, but are a wonderful way to spend the summer holidays or take advantage of some time between semesters to learn the French language with online french courses.